Department of Family and Community Medicine

 Overview

-The Medical Family Therapy Program in the Department of Family and Community Medicine at Saint Louis University trains students to work with individuals, couples and families through the life cycle and collaborate in other social contexts in which people live, learn and work.
-In addition to working within traditional mental health settings, the program prepares professionals to work collaboratively with medical professionals in enhancing the psychological, social, emotional and physical well-being of those they serve.
+The Medical Family Therapy Program in the Department of Family and Community Medicine at Saint Louis University trains students to work with individuals, couples and families through the life cycle, and to collaborate in other social contexts in which people live, learn and work.
+In addition to working within traditional mental health settings, the SLU program prepares professionals to work collaboratively with medical professionals in enhancing the psychological, social, emotional and physical well-being of those they serve.

 Doctoral and master's degree students are trained within primary and specialty care medical settings within an integrative care model.
 They also receive training at Saint Louis University's Center for Counseling and Family Therapy.
-The Center provides mental health services to the University and St. Louis communities on a sliding-scale fee basis.
+The center provides mental health services to the University and St. Louis communities on a sliding-scale fee basis.

 The field of medical family therapy developed out of the intersection between marriage and family therapy and family medicine to help bridge the gap in care between both fields.
-Medical family therapists often seek a license to practice in marriage and family therapy offered by state licensing boards and is one of the five major mental health professions recognized by the U.S. federal government.
+Medical family therapists often seek a license to practice in marriage and family therapy offered by state licensing boards and are one of the five major mental health professions recognized by the U.S. federal government.

 Medical family therapists are educated and trained as mental health professionals to assess, diagnose and treat individuals, families and couples, including: